The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords Region of Iceland

 With the late Sigurður Atlason at the museum

-The news about the necropants have travelled all over the world and Stephen Fry talked about them in his show QI and claimed that this is how the Icelandic economic system works ;) The show caused havoc and the museum saw many more visitors after the show aired - most of them were looking for the necropants!
+The news about the necropants has travelled all over the world, and Stephen Fry talked about them in his show QI and claimed that this is how the Icelandic economic system works ;)

-There are of course many interesting things on display at this museum, but these necropants have become the most infamous ones.
+There are, of course, many interesting things on display at this museum, but these necropants have become the most infamous ones.

 Tilberi - the milk-sucking demonTilberi - the milk-sucking demon